roryblakc/FinalProject-DS5100/README.md

 * A Game object.

 ### Methods
+* `__init(game)`
+  * Create an Analyzer object to reveal information about a Game object.
+Object is initialized with the input of an existing Game object.
 * `jackpot()`
   * Evaluate how many rolls returned the same face for all dice.
 Returns an integer of the number of jackpots.
 * `combo()`